qdo-se/docker/docker.md

 - `docker container run -it alpine sh`: alpine does not have **bash** by default

+- `docker container exec [image] [command]` - run additional command in EXISTING container

-- `docker container exec [image]` - run additional command in EXISTING container
+- `docker container exec -it [image] [command]` - run additional command in EXISTING container with terminal attached

 ### Network